Matthew 25 gathering focuses on what it takes to carry out Jesus’ directive

 “It was confirmation that I had been called to be with people with similar experiences to what I went through,” he said, adding he’s always been inspired by the words of Deuteronomy 10:19: “You shall love the stranger, for you were strangers in the land of Egypt.”

-When the pandemic began last year, forcing the suspension of in-person education, including those offered by Shalom International Ministries, eight international students were unable to return home.
+When the pandemic forced the suspension of in-person education, including what was offered by Shalom, eight international students were unable to return home.
 The Mpoyo family responded by opening their home to the students, who remained there for about five months.

 “That story embodies who we are and who we are called to be — people who seek the well-being of the community,” he said.
 “Our house is small, but we made sure to create a space where students would feel welcome.”
 Some of the students are gifted musicians, while others knew their way around video and audio challenges.
 All pitched in to help Mpoyo and his team transition to online worship services and educational opportunities.
 “In the midst of all that was happening,” he said, “we could worship God and extend hospitality to the stranger while still being a community.”